SergeyScoville/Computational_Methods/README.md

 ## Overview

 This project is a C++ program that processes data from a specified file, calculates the average and standard deviation of `y` values, and displays these statistics.
+It also has the functionality to plot data, specifically the data stored in the `asst1-1.txt` file, or any file structured the same.
 The project is built using CMake.

 ## Building the Project